Many security software companies, like Kaspersky, Symantec or Bitdefender, release new products ever year.

-What many users don't know is that it is quite possible to update from last year's security software to this year's release, without additional costs.
+What many users don't know is that it is quite possible to update from last year's security software to the current year's release without additional costs.
 The only requirement is a valid license of the security software.

 Lets exemplify the process: To update Kaspersky Internet Security 2010 to Kaspersky Internet Security 2011 a user would do the following.

 Kaspersky automatically detects that last year's version was installed, and will take over the license.
-Licenses usually run for 365 days, and the user can use the new version of the software for the remaining period without additional costs.
+Licenses usually run for 365 days which means that customers can use the new version of the software for the remaining period without additional costs.

 The same updating option is provided by software from other security software companies.
-It is for instance possible to update Norton Antivirus 2010 to 2011 this way, or Bitdefender 2010 to 2011.
+It is for instance possible to update Norton Antivirus, Bitdefender, Avira, and other products to the newest version provided that you license is still valid and not expired.

 Below are download links of the latest versions of popular security suites and programs: